 “My biggest mistake was not checking my credit ahead of time,” said Miranda Marquit of PlantingMoneySeeds.com.
 “We had two double-reported student loans on the report, so it looked like our debt-to-income ratio was much higher than it actually was.
 Because we didn’t know about it, we couldn’t get it fixed before applying for the mortgage.
 Our pre-approval and the process as a whole was delayed because we had to go through additional underwriting hoops.”

-Although it’s important to know where your credit stands before applying, keep in mind that there are additional factors a lender will take into consideration, so even if you have excellent credit you might not be approved.
+Granted, your credit score isn’t the only thing that will be taken into consideration, meaning that even if you have excellent credit you might not be approved.

 “While your credit score is important because it shows your history and willingness to pay your financial obligations, this does not show your ability or capacity to repay the loan,” said Schneider.
 “While you might have a great credit score, you could still not be approved for a mortgage if your debt ratio is too high.”